-▲ D.4.5 Dry Chemical Types.
-Dry chemical fire extinguishers (sodium bicarbonate, potassium bicarbonate, potassium bicarbonate) are intended primarily for use on Class B and Class C fires.
+D.4.5 Dry Chemical Types.
+Dry chemical fire extinguishers (sodium bicarbonate and potassium bicarbonate) are intended primarily for use on Class B and Class C fires.
 Dry chemical fire extinguishers (multipurpose ammonium phosphate base) are intended for use on Class A, Class B, and Class C fires.
 There are two methods whereby a dry chemical agent can be discharged from a fire extinguisher shell, depending on the basic design of the fire extinguisher.
-They are the cartridge/cylinder-operated method and the stored-pressure method.
-Regardless of fire extinguisher design, the
+They are the cartridge/ cylinder-operated method and the stored-pressure method.